 Warranty Bond or Maintenance Bond Cost

 Warranty bond cost is primarily based on the cost and unique nature of the particular project.
 The surety fee paid by a contractor might be anywhere from 0.5 to 4 percent of the total bond amount, and it will be lower or higher based on the length of the warranty period and the surety’s assessment of the contractor’s credit score, financial statements and reputation in the trades.
-A candidate with bad credit still may be able to qualify for a bond, but will pay the highest rates.
+A candidate with bad credit may still be able to qualify for a bond but will pay the highest rates.

 Warranty Bond Example